 Study 3b.
-Five-hundred adults were recruited from Mturk to participate in the current between-subjects study.
-Following the criteria specified in our pre-registration, 116 participants were excluded from analyses for failing an attention check, 24 for indicating suspicion of the deceptive experimental design, and 25 for receiving actual scores that made it impossible to manipulate partner competence in the leader and subordinate conditions (see SOM2), resulting in a final sample of 335 participants (59% female; age range = 19-75, Median age = 34 years).
-In this study, participants were randomly assigned to either the leader (n = 118), subordinate (n = 100), or intrinsic motivation (n = 117) condition, as described below.
+Five hundred adults were recruited from Mturk to participate in the current between-subjects study.
+Following the criteria specified in our preregistration, 116 participants were excluded from analyses for failing an attention check, 24 for indicating suspicion of the deceptive experimental design, and 25 for receiving actual scores that made it impossible to manipulate partner competence in the leader and subordinate conditions (see Supplement 2 in the online supplemental materials), resulting in a final sample of 335 participants (59% female; age range = 19-75, Median age = 34 years).
+In this study, participants were randomly

+Table 2Relationship (Standardized Betas) Between Hubristic Pride and Overreporting One's Score in Each Condition, Separately by Study, Study 3 assigned to either the leader (n = 118), subordinate (n = 100), or intrinsic motivation (n = 117) condition, as described below.